 I cannot wait to finish up this journey at the University of Regina, and make my way into the work force.
 I’m eager to learn everything that I can, to ensure I am the best teacher I can be when my time at the university is over.

 Here’s a picture of me on the first day of school, outside the school where I did my internship, Shaunavon Public School.
 I was so excited to move away from Regina for the first time to experience a small town, and the four months that I was there did not disappoint!
 I loved every minute of being at SPS and in the town of Shaunavon.
-After I am done my degree in April, I plan to go back to Shaunavon to sub in the Chinook School Division for the remainder of the 2018-2019 school year.
+After I am done my degree in April, I hope to get a job in the Chinook School Division as I completely fell in love with it during my internship!